Rightly or wrongly, it is the word that fills so many teachers, leaders, and governors…

 Obviously there are disadvantages to most activities and examining is no different.
 The intense workload which falls during term time can be off putting and is certainly something to weigh up when considering whether to apply for the role.
 Mid-May until late June has traditionally been the main examination period for the UK so, if you are a teacher, your examining load can feel onerous at a time when you might feel you want to relax a little.
 All examining will have deadlines to be met, and these can be quite tight, so during those few weeks your evenings and weekends will be spent glued to a screen and it will feel very labour intensive.

-On the plus side, taking on the role of examining has been a very positive experience for me as it has opened other doors and led to being involved in projects that would have otherwise passed me by.
+On the plus side, taking on the role of examiner has been a very positive experience for me as it has opened other doors and led to being involved in projects that would have otherwise passed me by.
 By involving myself in discussions about marking and assessment (and being good at it!)
 I have been able to develop my own career to include providing CPD sessions for the exam board in how to prepare students for assessments as well as working with a publisher and becoming a member of the Curriculum Committee of the Royal Society for Biology.

 Becoming an examiner is a big commitment to make and with it comes great responsibility – your decisions will affect someone’s overall results and ultimately what options they have in the next phase of their life.
 That responsibility has laid heavy at times but ultimately I have found the experience a positive one that I would encourage others to pursue.